 - Rest

-- Repeat if you want
+- Repeat if desired

 Safety Notes Worth Emphasizing